-What Is The Scout Advantage?
+2.3 What Is The Scout Multi Directional Advantage?

-Scout Views all of the signal (electromagnetic fields) with multidirectional antenna.
-The multidirectional antenna offers definite advantages:
+Viewing all of the signal with Multi directional antennas offers definite advantages:

 - 1. Signal always gets stronger as user gets closer to the target. - 2.
 Eliminates Nulls and "Ghost Peaks".
-With conventional locators it is possible to have signal strength go up as it is moved farther away from the target.
-A conventional locator signal has a peak then a null and then a smaller peak.
-This can confuse the operator especially if they interpret a smaller peak (known as "Ghost" or "False" peaks) as the target.
+A conventional locator signal has a peak, then a null and then a smaller peak.
+This can confuse the operator, especially if they interpret a smaller peak as the target (known as "Ghost" or "False" peaks).
 The Scout sees just one peak to draw the user to the target.

-Figure 1 - Sonde signal as "seen" by a conventional locator.
+Sonde signal as "seen" by a conventional locator.
 Main peak in center and two false peaks outside the two nulls.